openstack-archive/cookbook-openstack-object-storage/README.md

  * ```default[:swift][:ring][:replicas]``` - how many replicas swift should retain (defaults to 3)

  * ```default[:swift][:disk_test_filter]``` - an array of expressions that must
-   all be true in order a block deviced to be considered for formatting and inclusion in the cluster.
+   all be true in order a block device to be considered for formatting and inclusion in the cluster.
 Each rule gets evaluated with "candidate" set to the device name (without the leading "/dev/") and info set to the node hash value.
 Default rules: